CaseyHaralson/cloud-commands/gcloud.md

 ## Functions

 First, create a storage bucket to store the function code.
-Second, create a directory with the function source code in it.
+Second, create a local directory with the function source code in it and change to that directory.

 Deploy the current directory as a function that will trigger from a Pub/Sub topic and then test the function: